mynorjrv/c-learning/Essentials-1/Essentials-1.md

 Another funny stuff.
 Numbers (integer literals) are of type `int`.
 But in some cases, the compiler can interpret an integer literal as a `long`.
 This will happen if a literal goes beyond the acceptable range of int or if an L or l is appended to the literal (like `0L` or `198l`).

+Now on floats.
+The `short` modifier cannot be used with floats, but `long` can be used.
+A `long float` is actually a synonym for `double`.
+Floats use 32-bit accuracy, this means theycan save 8 precise digits.
+A float uses 64-bit accuracy, and it guarantees that the variable can save about 15 to 17 digits (that is the reason is called a double).

+Because precission, adding two floats or two doubles is not always commutative.
+When adding a very large number with another very small, because of the limit in the precission storage, the small value vanishes from the operation.
+This phenomenon is called a numerical anomaly.

 # Switch, arrays, pointers and basics of strings